themegrill/colormag/readme.txt

 and we will include it within the theme from next version update.

 == Changelog ==
+* Enhancement   - Compatibility with Page Builder by SiteOrigin.

 = Version 4.0.5 - 2024-11-15 =
 * Fix   - WordPress 6.7 customizer css issue.